offsoc/onionplan/docs/proposals/usability/discovery/onion-association.md

 ### Alt-Svc

-Similar to [Onion-Location][], the [Alt-Svc][] method also uses an HTTP Header (the [Alt-Svc Header][]), which means that the user first need to access the regular site before their browser discovers the alternate Onion Service address.
+Similar to [Onion-Location][], the [Alt-Svc][] method also uses an HTTP Header (the [Alt-Svc Header][], specified by [RFC 7838][]), which means that the user first need to access the regular site before their browser discovers the alternate Onion Service address.

 But contrary to [Onion-Location][], the [Alt-Svc][] method: